-PACA shall adopt acceptable means of compliance as a means to establish compliance with this CAR.
-When the acceptable means of compliance are complied with, the related requirements of this CAR shall be considered as met.
+CAA shall adopt acceptable means of compliance as a means to establish compliance with this regulation.
+When the acceptable means of compliance are complied with, the related requirements of this regulation shall be considered as met.

-CAR 145.B.20 Initial approval Regulation
+CAR 145.B.20 Initial approval

-- 1. Provided the requirements of requirements CAR 145.A.30(a) and (b) are complied with, the PACA shall formally indicate its acceptance of the personnel, specified in requirements CAR 145.A.30(a) and (b), to the applicant in writing. - 2.
-The PACA shall verify that the procedures specified in the maintenance organisation exposition comply with this CAR 145 and verify that the accountable manager signs the commitment statement. - 3.
-The PACA shall verify that the organisation is in compliance with the requirements of this CAR 145. - 4.
+- 1. Provided the requirements of requirements 145.A.30 (a), (b) and (c) are complied with, the CAA shall formally indicate its acceptance of the personnel, specified in requirements 145.A.30(a), (b) and (c) to the applicant in writing. - 2.
+The CAA shall verify that the procedures specified in the maintenance organisation exposition comply with this regulation and verify that the accountable manager signs the commitment statement. - 3.
+The CAA shall verify that the organisation is in compliance with the requirements of this regulation. - 4.
 A meeting with the accountable manager shall be convened at least once during the investigation for approval to ensure that he/she fully understands the significance of the approval and the reason for signing the exposition commitment of the organisation to compliance with the procedures specified in the exposition. - 5.
-All findings must be confirmed in writing to the organisation. - 6.
-The PACA shall record all findings, closure actions (actions required to close a finding) and recommendations - 7.
-For initial approval all the relevant findings should be corrected or acceptable action plan by PACA before the approval can be issued.
+All findings must be confirmed in writing to the organisation. - 6.The CAA shall record all findings, closure actions (actions required to close a finding) and recommendations. - 7.
+For initial approval all the relevant findings shall be corrected or acceptable action plan by CAA before the approval can be issued.

-- 1. Formally indicated by the PACA in writing means that the PACA Form 4/AWR 032 should be used for this activity.
-With the exception of the accountable manager, an PACA Form 4/AWR 032 should be completed for each person nominated to hold a position as required by CAR 145.A.30(b). - 2.
-Formal indication of acceptance should be by use of the PACA Form 4 /AWR 032 or in the case of the Accountable Manager via approval of the Maintenance Organisation Exposition containing the Accountable Managers commitment statement. - 3.
-The PACA may reject an accountable manager where there is clear evidence that they previously held a senior position in any JAR/Part approved Organisation and abused that position by not complying with the particular requirements.
+- 1. Formally indicated by the CAA in writing means issue approval of the Maintenance Organisation Exposition containing the Accountable Managers commitment statement. - The CAA may reject an accountable manager where there is clear evidence that they previously held a senior position in any approved Organisation and abused that position by not complying with the particular requirements.

-Verification that the organisation complies with the exposition procedures should be established by the PACA.
+Verification that the organisation complies with the exposition procedures should be established by the CAA.

-- 1. The PACA shall determine by whom, and how the audit shall be conducted.
+1. The CAA shall determine by whom, and how the audit shall be conducted.
 For example, for a large organisation, it will be necessary to determine whether one large team audit or a short series of small team audits or a long series of single man audits are most appropriate for the particular situation.
-In all cases PACA shall communicate its plan with the operator, in order for the operator in liaison with the organisation to make all arrangements necessary for the audit, including travel, accommodation and inspector(s) per diem. - 2.
+In all cases the CAA shall communicate its plan with the operator, in order for the

+- operator in liaison with the organisation to make all arrangements necessary for the audit, including travel, accommodation, inspector charges and CAA fees. - 2.
 It is recommended that the audit is carried out on a product line type basis in that, for example, in the case of an organisation with Airbus A310 and A320 ratings, the audit be concentrated on one type only for a full compliance check and dependent upon the result, the second type may only require a sample check against those activities seen to be weak on compliance for the first type. - 3.
-The PACA auditing inspector should always ensure that he/she is accompanied throughout the audit by a senior technical member of the organisation.
-Normally this is the quality manager.
+The CAA auditing inspector should always ensure that he/she is accompanied throughout the audit by a senior technical member of the organisation.
+Normally this is the quality manager or staff.
 The reason for being accompanied is to ensure the organisation is fully aware of any findings during the audit. - 4.
 The auditing inspector should inform the senior technical member of the organisation at the end of the audit visit on all findings made during the audit.

-- 1. The audit report form should be the PACA Form 6/Checklist. - 2.
-A quality review of the PACA Form 6 /checklist audit report form should be carried out by a competent independent person nominated by the PACA.
-The review should take into account the relevant paragraphs of CAR 145, the categorisation of finding levels and the closure action taken.
-Satisfactory review of the audit form should be indicated by a signature on the audit form.
+- 1. The audit report form should be the CAA Form "A-CL-3". - 2.
+A quality review of the audit report should be carried out by chief of section or independent person nominated by the Director.
+The review should take into account the relevant paragraphs of CAR-145, the categorisation of finding levels and the closure action taken.